millersdeathrow/voltnoacc/README.md

 This is a fork of comma's openpilot: https://github.com/commaai/openpilot, and contains tweaks for Hondas and GM vehicles.
 It is open source and inherits MIT license.
 By installing this software you accept all responsibility for anything that might occur while you use it.
 All contributors to this fork are not liable.  <b>Use at your own risk.</b>

-<b>NOTE:  If you upgrade to 0.6 you cannot go back to 0.5.xx without reflashing your NEOS!</b>
-Here's how to flash back to v9 NEOS if you want to downgrade (it's not that bad) - scroll to bottom of readme for instructions on downgrading

 <b>ALSO IMPORTANT:</b> /data/kegman.json is a file that holds parameters and is used on various branches / forks.
-When switching between forks (like @arne182 and @gernby), or between branches within this repo (like non-gernby and gernby), it is best to delete or rename the existing file so there are no parameter conflicts. _Do this before rebooting the EON to compile on the new fork/branch._
+When switching between forks (like @arne182 and @gernby), or between different branches within this repo (like non-gernby and gernby), it is best to delete or rename the existing file so there are no parameter conflicts. _Do this before rebooting the EON to compile on the new fork/branch.

 <b>WARNING:</b>  Do NOT depend on OP to stop the car in time if you are approaching an object which is not in motion in the same direction as your car.
 The radar will NOT detect the stationary object in time to slow your car enough to stop.
 If you are approaching a stopped vehicle you must disengage and brake as radars ignore objects that are not in motion.